-Raspberries are friendly to all heights of pickers.
+Raspberries picking is friendly to all heights of pickers.
 In fact, a multi-height team is a plus.
-The raspberry canes do have prickles, but they are small and don't cause problems unless someone falls into them.
-Best of all, unlike strawberries, you don't have to bend over to pick them!
+The raspberry canes do have prickles, but they are small and don’t cause problems unless someone falls into them.
+Best of all, unlike strawberries, you don’t have to bend over to pick them!

 If you are like my family, many of the berries will be sampled and never make it into the box.
 This, of course, is the best way to learn what the primo berries look like.